IGNF/geoxygene-docs/site/documentation/application/style-interpolation.rst

 Two SLD sharing the same structure can be automatically parsed and merged using interpolation symbolizers.

-During this procedure, layers are matched by name.
+During the mixing procedure, layers are matched by name.
 For each couple of layers, we traverse the styles, features, and rules to pair the symbolizers and put them in interpolation symbolizers.
 When a different number of symbolizers is available on each side, only the shared one are interpolated and the others discarded.

 To use this functionality you need to: